 What is Typhoid fever?

-Typhoid fever is a potentially fatal systemic infection caused by Salmonella typhi bacteria.
-It is one of the enteric fevers (along with paratyphoid A, B & C) and is typically acquired through consuming food or water contaminated with the faeces or urine of an infected person or chronic human carrier (humans are the only reservoirs of infection).
+Typhoid fever is a potentially fatal systemic infection caused by Salmonella bacteria (subspecies enterica serovar Typhi).
+It is one of the enteric fevers (along with paratyphoids A, B and C) and is typically acquired through consuming food or water contaminated by the faeces of an infected person or chronic human carrier (humans are the only reservoirs of infection).

 What are the symptoms?